ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 ---
 A good architecture has conceptual integrity.
 One question is, can this be achieved by organizational measures, like processes and organizational structures, or is the expertise of an experienced and inspired architect of higher importance?

-From the perspective of Agile software development the answer is easy to find.
+From the perspective of agile software development the answer is easy to find.
 The first value statement of the Agile Manifesto states, that *„individuals and interactions are valued higher than processes and tools“* [[Agile Manifesto]][agilemanifesto].
-Therefore in an Agile environment the architect always has a higher significance  than any architecture process.
+Therefore in an agile environment the architect always has a higher significance  than any architecture process.

 And there is even another reason to favor the person over the process.
 Software development requires social and communicating skills as well as engineering excellence and creativity.
 For an innovative product creativity is an important solution ingredient.
 Humans are creative, not so processes.
 Creativity can be supported by organizational structures but any organization will only help if creative people in general and creative architects in particular are high valued in the context of software development.